Degamisu/Console-Weather-App/README.md

 - **Broad Location Data:** The app only accesses broad location information, ensuring that no specific details are leaked.

 It's important to note that the safety of the app depends on its usage and commitment to the official repository.
 If you ever fork the project, please review the code to ensure its safety.

+Still unsure?
+You may check the code for yourself.
+Any comments and concerns can be in the `Discussions` tab or `Issues` tab.
+Any vulnerabilities that arise may go into the `Issues` tab.

 ## Sources